anephenix/mcg/README.md

 ### Features

--   Create Objection.js models
+-   Create the Objection.js model
--   Generate the test seed data file
+-   Create the migration file for the model's database table
--   Generate the test file
+-   Create the test model file
--   Generate the migration file for the model's database table
+-   Create the test seed data file

 ### Dependencies